DeltaRade/JDB/README.md

 ## `create(table)`

+creates a new table

  * **Parameters:** `table` — `string` —

 ## `obtain(key)`

+gets the value of the key, if no key is present it returns `undefined`

  * **Parameters:** `key` — `string|number` —
  * **Returns:** `*` —

 ## `collapse(table)`

+deletes an entire table from the database

  * **Parameters:** `table` — `string` —

 ## `remove(key)`

+remove a key from the table.

  * **Parameters:** `key` — `string|number` —